 But It’s Not Just About Lawsuits

 Here’s the thing: after an accident, you are going to need help straightening everything out.
 Getting what you deserve from insurance companies is never easy to accomplish on your own unless you have an attorney by your side and fighting for you.
-And if you have been injured, let’s face it: you are probably not going to be in the best shape to tackle the paperwork and negotiations alone.
+And if you have been injured, let’s face it, you are probably not going to be in the best shape to tackle the paperwork and negotiations alone.

 It’s a good idea to secure the services of an attorney even if you don’t plan to file a lawsuit or try to recover personal injury damages.
-The lawyer can take care of the massive amount of administrative work and red tape that insurance companies require for a claim.
+Your personal injury lawyer can take care of the massive amount of administrative work and red tape that insurance companies require for a claim.
 She will also have experience knowing how to fill out the paperwork in order to get the maximum benefits possible.

 And your attorney will also negotiate on your behalf, if necessary.
 Insurance companies have skilled, talented attorneys working on their behalf, trying their level best to reduce the payout to you.
 It only makes sense to arm yourself similarly.